Keanu Reeves: 2005–2013: Thrillers, documentaries and directorial debut

-Next in 2008, Reeves collaborated with director David Ayer on the crime thriller Street Kings.
-He played an undercover policeman attempting to clear his name after the death of another officer.
+In 2008, Reeves collaborated with director David Ayer on the crime thriller Street Kings.
+He played an undercover policeman who must clear his name after the death of another officer.
 Released on April 11, the film grossed a moderate $66 million worldwide.
 The film's plot and Reeves' performance, however, were met with mostly unenthusiastic reviews.
 Paul Byrnes of The Sydney Morning Herald stated, "It's full of twists and turns, a dead body in every reel, but it's not difficult to work out who's betraying whom, and that's just not good enough".
 The Guardian opined that "Reeves is fundamentally blank and uninteresting".
-Reeves starred in another science fiction film, The Day the Earth Stood Still, a loose adaptation of the 1951 film of the same name.
-He portrayed Klaatu, an alien sent from outer space to try to change human behavior or eradicate humans because of their environmental impact.
+Reeves starred in another science fiction film, The Day the Earth Stood Still, a loose adaptation of the 1951 film.
+He portrayed Klaatu, an alien sent from outer space to try to change human behaviour or eradicate humans because of their environmental impact.
 At the 2009 Razzie Awards, the film was nominated for Worst Prequel, Remake, Rip-off or Sequel.
-Many critics were unimpressed with the heavy use of special effects; The Telegraph credited Reeves' ability to engage the audience, but thought the cinematography was abysmal and the "sub-Al-Gore environment lecture leaves you light-headed with tedium".
+Many critics were unimpressed with the heavy use of special effects; The Telegraph credited Reeves's ability to engage the audience, but thought the cinematography was abysmal and the "sub-Al-Gore environment lecture leaves you light-headed with tedium".

-Rebecca Miller's The Private Lives of Pippa Lee was Reeves' sole release of 2009, which premiered at the 59th Berlin International Film Festival.
+Rebecca Miller's The Private Lives of Pippa Lee was Reeves's sole release of 2009, which premiered at the 59th Berlin International Film Festival.
 The romantic comedy and its ensemble received an amicable review from The Telegraph's David Gritten; "Miller's film is a triumph.
 Uniformly well acted, it boasts a psychologically knowing script, clearly written by a smart, assertive human".
 In 2010, he starred in another romantic comedy, Henry's Crime, about a man who is released from prison for a crime he did not commit, but then targets the same bank with his former cellmate.
 The film was not a box office hit.
-Reeves' only work in 2011 was an adult picture book titled Ode to Happiness, which he wrote, complemented by Alexandra Grant's illustrations.
+Reeves's only work in 2011 was an adult picture book titled Ode to Happiness, which he wrote, complemented by Alexandra Grant's illustrations.
 Reeves co-produced and appeared in a 2012 documentary, Side by Side.
-He interviewed filmmakers including James Cameron, Martin Scorsese, and Christopher Nolan; the feature investigated the creation digital and photochemical film.
-Next Reeves starred in Generation Um...
-(2012), an independent drama which was critically panned.
+He interviewed filmmakers including James Cameron, Martin Scorsese, and Christopher Nolan; the feature investigated digital and photochemical film creation.
+Reeves then starred in Generation Um..., an independent drama which was critically panned.